To draw shoes easily requires some skill and a few tricks only experienced artists know.

 For example, if you would draw a glove, you would draw a hand first and use it as an underlay.

-Then only you would spend time on the glove design.
+Then only you can relax, and spend time on the glove design aesthetic and features.

-How to draw a Nike shoe easily in only 1 minute!
+How to draw shoes easily in only 1 minute!

 If you love Nike shoes like I do,